normanormata/norma-normata/_pages/fg.md

 4. Such ministers shall report at least once each year to the presbytery under whose jurisdiction they are.
 This report shall concern their ministerial activities, and shall include especial reference to the relationship of these activities to the interest and welfare of the Orthodox Presbyterian Church.

-## Chapter XXIX
-Organizing and Receiving Congregations
+## Chapter XXIX: Organizing and Receiving Congregations
 A. Organizing Congregations
 1. A group of believers, meeting regularly for worship on the Lord's Day and under the jurisdiction of a session or presbytery, and not yet organized as a separate congregation of the Orthodox Presbyterian Church, shall be denoted in the records of the presbytery as a mission work.
 Such persons may be enrolled as members of an existing congregation or as members at large of the regional church.
 The mission work may, with the permission of the session or presbytery, use the name Church in its publicity.